Applied Social Psychology

 We currently offer two degree options in Applied Social Psychology.
 Follow the links below for program requirements:

 Follow this link for more information on the M.A.
 Program in Psychology.

 Generous gifts to Claremont Graduate University have made it possible for us to realize our mission of making high-quality graduate education more accessible to our students.
 All social psychology students who request financial aid receive fellowships.
 Significant increases in faculty research funding have resulted in a substantial increase in the number of stipends and the amount of tuition remission support we are able to provide.
-SBOS also regularly hires students for paid teaching assistantships.
+DBOS also regularly hires students for paid teaching assistantships.
 The CGU Office of Student Financing assists students with finding work study positions, private scholarships, and government loans.
-At the time a student is offered admission to one of our graduate programs, SBOS faculty contact students to discuss the details of their financial aid package.
+At the time a student is offered admission to one of our graduate programs, DBOS faculty contact students to discuss the details of their financial aid package.

 Social Psychology Faculty & Resources

 Click on the link to learn about the faculty and resources available to social psychology students at Claremont Graduate University.